Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 Former Hawaii Rep. Tulsi Gabbard

-Former Hawaii Rep. Tulsi Gabbard is probably one of Trump’s most surprising picks as a former Democrat.
+Former Hawaii Rep. Tulsi Gabbard was probably one of Trump’s most surprising picks as a former Democrat.
 In 2012, she became the first Hindu and one of the first two female combat veterans elected to Congress, where she served from 2019 to 2020.
 You may also recall that she sought the 2020 Democratic nomination before dropping out and endorsing Joe Biden for president.

 Since then, she has left the Democratic Party, spoken at the Conservative Political Action Conference, filled in for host Tucker Carlson on his former Fox News show, and staked out a role as an outspoken critic of providing U.S. aid to Ukraine.
 According to insiders, Trump has already turned to her for advice on foreign policy and how to run the defense department should he win a second term in office.